 Money was never a big problem.
 That is until I got married and started doing contract programming.
-Most of my contracts were short and I didn’t work between contracts.
+Most of my programming contracts were short and I didn’t work between contracts.

 But during the long years before that I did have two part time jobs.